CartoDB/cartoframes/docs/local_development.rst

   cd airship

-The local instalation of Airship is explained `in this guide <https://github.com/CartoDB/airship/blob/master/DEVELOPERS.md/>`__
+The local installation of Airship is explained `in this guide <https://github.com/CartoDB/airship/blob/master/DEVELOPERS.md/>`__

 Run all the projects
 ^^^^^^^^^^^^^^^^^^^^